iljapapilloud/fitoride/README.md

 **Linux**: Fitoride-Linux-64bit.zip (unzip and clic on the file Fitoride.x86_64)

-**Android**: Fitoride-Android.zip (put both files on your mobile Android device and clic on "Fitoride.apk" to install)
+**Android**: Fitoride-Android.zip (unzip on your mobile Android device and clic on "Fitoride.apk" to install)

 **When you install the app or the software, you might get a security warning; when you are there, go to further details and clic on install**.